REV. JOHN MOSSOP'S FAMILY

 CATHERINE 1801-1894

-Married SIR THOMAS ROBINSON WOOLFIELD, a very wealthy property developer, responsible for many major buildings in Cannes and its transformation from a fishing village into the playground of the rich and famous.
+Married THOMAS ROBINSON WOOLFIELD, a very wealthy property developer, responsible for many major buildings in Cannes and its transformation from a fishing village into the playground of the rich and famous.
 He built the first tennis court in France there in 1879 and these soon became all the rage.
 He was also responsible, through his young gardener, for importing the first Eucalyptus tree from the Royal Botanic Gardens, Sydney.

 19TH CENTURY CANNES